•

 Professional Path:

-Initially active as a professional musician (as Rudy Bliem, a founding member of the Austrian band "Misthaufen"), later as a painter, cartoonist and scientific illustrator for renowned academic publishers such as Elsevier (including Trends in Biochemistry, Trends in Biotechnology) in Cambridge, Cardiff, and other.
+Initially active as a professional musician (as Rudy Bliem, a founding member of the Austrian band "Misthaufen"), later as a painter, cartoonist and scientific illustrator for renowned academic publishers such as Elsevier (including Trends in Biochemistry, Trends in Biotechnology) in Cambridge, Cardiff, etc.

 Art Style & Themes: